spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

 <WarningBox>

-When updating to a new Kubernetes version, these rules apply:
+When updating to a new pack version, these rules apply:

 <br />

-- You cannot copy the pack configuration from one version to another.
+- You should not copy the pack configuration from one version to another, as the newer version often contains an adjusted configuration that is tailored to the version.
+Instead, you should integrate your changes manually in the new version.

-- Updating to a newer version must be done incrementally, one minor version at a time.
+- Updating to a newer Kubernetes version must be done incrementally, one minor version at a time.

 - Select a specific target version instead of a group that ends in ``.x``